 The Certificate Holder shall dispose of sanitary and other wastes generated during construction at facilities authorized to accept such wastes.
-The certificate holder shall include in its waste management plan a commitment to recycle project components when recycling opportunities are reasonably available.
+The certificate holder shall include in its waste management plan a commitment to recycle project components when recycling opportunities are reasonably available for wastes generated during construction.